-"Food delivery network company" means an organization whether a corporation, partnership, sole proprietor, or other form, operating in Seattle, that offers prearranged delivery services for compensation using an online-enabled application or platform, such as an application dispatch system, to connect customers with workers for delivery from one or more of the following: (1) eating and drinking establishments, (2) food processing establishments, -(3) grocery stores, or (4) any facility intended to fulfill customer orders from a business whose business model relies on the delivery of supplying groceries or prepared food and beverages for an online order.
-"Food delivery network company" includes any such entity or person acting
+"Food delivery network company" means an organization whether a corporation, partnership, sole proprietor, or other form, operating in Seattle, that offers prearranged delivery services for compensation using an online-enabled application or platform, such as an application dispatch system, to connect customers with workers for delivery from one or more of the following: (1) eating and drinking establishments, (2) food processing establishments, (3) grocery stores, or (4) any facility supplying groceries or prepared food and beverages for an online order.
+"Food delivery network company" includes any such entity or person acting directly or indirectly in the interest of a food delivery network company in relation to the food delivery network company worker.

+Karina Bull LEG Premium Pay for Gig Workers ORD D5

+the following: (1) eating and of

+grocery stores, or (4) any facil

+anline anden "Food delissens n

-Karina Bull LEG Premium Pay for Gig Workers ORD D2a4 1 directly or indirectly in the interest of a food delivery network company in relation to the food 2 delivery network company worker.
-3 "Food delivery network company worker" means a person affiliated with and accepting 4 an offer of prearranged delivery services for compensation from a food delivery network 5 company.
-For purposes of this ordinance, at any time that a food delivery network company 6 worker is logged into the worker platform, the worker is considered a food delivery network 7 company worker.
-8 "Food processing" means "food processing" as defined in Seattle Municipal Code 9 Section 23.84A.012.
-"Front pay" means the compensation the gig worker would earn or would 10 have earned if reinstated by the hiring entity.
-11 "Gig worker" means a food delivery network company worker or a transportation 12 network company driver.
-13 "Grocery store" means "grocery store" as defined in Seattle Municipal Code Section 14 23.84A.014.
-15 "Hiring entity" means a food delivery network company or a transportation network 16 company .
-17 "Hiring entity payment" means the amount owed to a gig worker by reason of working 18 for the hiring entity, including but not limited to payment for providing services, bonuses, and 19 commissions.
-20 "Online order" means an order placed through an online-enabled application or 21 platform, such as an application dispatch system, provided by a hiring entity for delivery or 22 transportation services in Seattle.
-23
+"Food delivery network company worker" means a person affiliated with and accepting an offer of prearranged delivery services for compensation from a food delivery network company.
+For purposes of this ordinance, at any time that a food delivery network company worker is logged into the worker platform, the worker is considered a food delivery network company worker.

+"Food processing" means "food processing" as defined in Seattle Municipal Code Section 23.84A.012.
+"Front pay" means the compensation the gig worker would earn or would have earned if reinstated by the hiring entity.

+"Gig worker" means a food delivery network company worker.

+"Grocery store" means "grocery store" as defined in Seattle Municipal Code Section 23.84A.014.

+"Hiring entity" means a food delivery network company.

+"Hiring entity payment" means the amount owed to a gig worker by reason of working for the hiring entity, including but not limited to payment for providing services, bonuses, and commissions.

+"Online order" means an order placed through an online-enabled application or platform, such as an application dispatch system, provided by a hiring entity for delivery services in Seattle.

+"Operating in Seattle" means, with respect to a hiring entity, offering prearranged delivery services for compensation using an online-enabled application or platform, such as an application dispatch system, to any affiliated gig worker, where such services take place in whole or part in Seattle.